Rajpratik71/linux-manPages/aconnect.md

        aconnect -x

 DESCRIPTION
        aconnect is a utility to connect and disconnect two existing ports on ALSA sequencer system.
-The ports with the arbitrary subscription per‐ mission,  such  as  created  by  aseqview(1),  can be connected to any (MIDI) device ports using aconnect.
+The ports with the arbitrary subscription permission, such as created by aseqview(1), can be con‐ nected to any (MIDI) device ports using aconnect.
 For example, to connect from port 64:0 to 65:0, run as follows:

            % aconnect 64:0 65:0

        The connection is one-way, and the whole data to the sender port (64:0) is redirected to the receiver port (65:0).
 When another port (e.g. 65:1) is attached to the same sender port, the data is sent to both receiver ports.
 For disconnection, use -d option.

        % aconnect -d 64:0 65:0